 Chest stretches and opening exercises are useful in improving the breathing pattern, correct muscle imbalance, and boost proper posture.
 Moreover, chest stretches also help relieve stress and help relax the body.
 Stretching exercises are usually pleasant if done correctly following expert guidelines.
 Lengthening a shortened or tightened muscle also relieves muscle tension and reduces pain.

-Let’s talk about how a physical therapist decides/prescribes the exercises for a patient to make meaningful changes.
+How a physical therapist decides/prescribes the exercise for a patient to make meaningful changes.
 You may be wondering, exercise prescription??
 We have heard about prescribing medication but not exercises, right?
 Why do I bother to spread awareness that exercises, just like medications also have a prescription?
 Yes, you read that right.
 We, physical therapists, don’t just come up with exercises and resistance that patients need to do.
-Its also not just a guess when we say frequency and intensity of exercises like 10 repetitions for twice a week.
+Its also not just a guess when we say the frequency and intensity of exercises like 10 repetitions for twice a week.
 Exercise is a prescription; just not written on a prescription pad!
 Continue reading “Tips on Prescribing Exercise as a Physical Therapist”